A novel series by “Mario O. Laplume”

 “Women are meant to be loved, not understood” Oscar Wilde

 Spiritual concerns were not the mainstay of Annie’s tribulations in her solipsistic ethos, let alone any remorseful feeling vis-à-vis her entourage.
 She was an endowed girl, eliciting a rapturous reception in the boys with her fine facial features and big blue eyes, crowned by her flowing blond hair.
 Round breasts topped by forward pointing nipples lied behind her tight shirt.
-Her gluteus muscles in a suave slope begging for manly massage.
+Her gluteus muscles continued in a suave slope begging for manly massage.

 Annie’s moral agnosticism enabled her to manipulate admirers at will.